univention/univention-corporate-server/doc/developer-reference/ucr/usage.rst

 :command:`ucr shell` :samp:`[ {key} ...]`
-   Export some or all |UCSUCRV|\ s in a shell compatible manner as environment variables.
+   Export some or all |UCSUCRVs| in a shell compatible manner as environment variables.
 All shell-incompatible characters in variable names are substituted by underscores (``_``).